Frequently Asked Questions

 El Salvador follows Central Standard Time (CST/GMT-6):

-Phone Numbers Options and SMS Sender Types for in El Salvador
+SMS Sender ID Types and Phone Number Options for El Salvador

 Alphanumeric Sender ID